 Just like your car, your generator’s engine needs clean oil and filters to run smoothly.
 Over time, engine oil breaks down and collects debris, which can cause damage and reduce efficiency.
 During a maintenance visit, a technician will drain the old oil, replace the oil filter, and refill the engine with fresh oil that meets Generac’s specifications.
 They will also inspect and replace the air filter if it’s dirty.
 This simple but vital service protects the engine, helps it run more efficiently, and significantly extends the life of your generator, ensuring it’s ready for those long power outages.

-Battery Checks and Spark Plug Replacement
+Battery Checks and Spark Plug Service

 A dead battery is one of the most common reasons a generator fails to start.
 That’s why battery maintenance is a non-negotiable part of any service plan.
 A technician will test the battery’s charge, clean any corrosion from the terminals, and ensure all connections are tight and secure.
 They will also replace the spark plugs at regular intervals.
 Fresh spark plugs provide a strong, consistent spark, which is essential for reliable starting and efficient fuel combustion.
 These small components play a huge role in your generator’s overall dependability, making their regular service critical for preventing the need for future generator service and repair.